bluzDK/bluz-docs/docs/reference/system.md

 ## micros()

 Returns the number of microseconds since the device began running.
-This number will overflow (go back to zero), after approximately 512 seconds.
+This number will overflow (go back to zero), after approximately 36 hours.

 `unsigned long time = micros();`